How to find openly accessible articles

 Ask the author

 Most publishers allow authors to responsibly share their own publications.
-You can contact the author and ask for a copy.
 The author’s name and institution are usually shown on the preview page of the article.

 Acknowledgements: Thanks to the UCLA Library for this useful web page.